lmller/lmller.github.io/_posts/2017-06-01-dev_to-gofinkotlin.md

 ---
 layout: post
-title: "Kotlin Basics: Inline Functions"
+title: "Gang of Four Patterns in Kotlin"
 date: 2017-06-01 15:00:00
 description: How would common Gang of Four design patterns implemented in Kotlin look like? (from dev.to)
 comments: false